-The Folsom Public Library has a new Virtual Reality (VR) program which started in January of 2018.
+The Folsom Public Library has a Virtual Reality (VR) program which started in January of 2018.
 This program is funded largely through grants from the California State Library.
 Download a flyer for the program.

 Virtual Reality is an emerging technology that allows you to experience real or imaginary worlds in an immersive way.
 This means that it has a lot of applications for education and entertainment.
 Imagine being able to visit the art museums of Europe, microscopic cell structures, or the International Space Station all without leaving the library.